CLewisMessina/wolfstitch/README.md

 # 🐺 Wolfscribe Premium

-**Convert books into precision-tokenized, training-ready datasets — with professional-grade accuracy.**
+**Convert books into precision-tokenized, training-ready datasets — with comprehensive AI training cost analysis.**
 Part of the [Wolflow](https://wolflow.ai) ecosystem • Built by [@CLewisMessina](https://github.com/CLewisMessina)

-> Now featuring **Advanced Tokenizer System** with exact GPT-4, Claude, and BERT tokenization for professional AI training workflows.
+> Now featuring **Enhanced Cost Calculator** with real-time training cost analysis, ROI calculations, and multi-provider pricing for professional AI training workflows.

 ---

 ## ✨ What is Wolfscribe Premium?

-Wolfscribe is the **first local desktop tool** that provides exact tokenization for multiple AI models, transforming long-form documents (PDFs, EPUBs, and TXT files) into precision-optimized `.txt` or `.csv` datasets.
+Wolfscribe is the **first local desktop tool** that provides exact tokenization AND comprehensive training cost analysis for multiple AI models, transforming long-form documents (PDFs, EPUBs, and TXT files) into precision-optimized datasets with complete cost transparency.

-Built for professional AI developers, researchers, and enterprises who need **accuracy that pays for itself**.
+Built for professional AI developers, researchers, and enterprises who need **accuracy and cost optimization that pays for itself**.

 > **No more token overestimation.
-No more cloud dependencies.
-Just precise, local processing.**
+No more cost surprises.
+Just precise, local processing with complete cost visibility.**

 ---